SinaS24/Luxury-Watch-Analysis/README.md

 ### Brand Dominance by Country: Rolex's Market Leadership
-We analysed total sales by brand in different countries to determine the **top-performing luxury watch brands per region**.
+We analysed total sales by brand in different countries to determine the **top-performing luxury watch brands per country**.

 **Key Insights:**
 * **Rolex is the #1 brand in every major country**, showing an unmatched global presence.